Chapter 16: Learning from the prophets

 your name to be exalted in all the earth and we your people to revere your name

-your kingdom to be extended throughout the world
+your kingdom to be extended throughout the whole world

 your Church, especially those members who are suffering, and for revival